A Guide to Craft Breweries in Philadelphia

 Mainstay Independent

 Focusing on brewing classic and new world styles, Mainstay Independent was the first tenant in Craft Hall, one of Philadelphia’s top family-friendly restaurant options.
-Their proximity to the water (overlooking the Delaware River, in the former home of Yards Brewing Company) feeds the nautical theme, hence beer names like Cleat Hitch and Harness Bend.
+Their proximity to the water (overlooking the Delaware River) feeds the nautical theme, hence beer names like Cleat Hitch and Harness Bend.
 Head brewer Brian O’Reilly is well-known in the industry with 10 Great American Beer Festival medals to his name.

 Fermentery Form

 Look for the green light on a back alley in West Kensington to find Fermentery Form, home to some of the best Belgian-style mixed fermentation beers in the country.
-If it’s on, they are open (they also share opening alerts on their Instagram).
+If it’s on, they are open and ready to serve.
 They don’t brew anything on-site, instead they create wort (unfermented beer) at neighboring breweries and trek it back to their 1,400-square-foot facility where those magical microbes are blended and aged.

 Cartesian Brewing

-A newcomer to Philadelphia’s brewing scene, Cartesian Brewing opened their South Philadelphia garage brewery and taproom in 2021, just a stone’s throw from iconic cheesesteak spots Pat’s and Geno’s along East Passyunk Avenue.
-They pride themselves on sourcing ingredients from local producers and partners, infusing them in their beer to create a unique, true-to-Philadelphia brew.
-The ever-changing tap list features multiple styles of IPAs — hazy, west coast, and farmhouse — alongside a rotation of saisons, Belgian ales, and malty amber ales.
+A newcomer to Philadelphia’s brewing scene, Cartesian Brewing opened their South Philadelphia brewery and taproom in 2021.
+It sits just a stone’s throw from iconic cheesesteak spots Pat’s and Geno’s.
+They pride themselves on sourcing local ingredients and infusing them in their beer to create a unique, true-to-Philadelphia brew.
+The ever-changing tap list features multiple styles of IPAs alongside a rotation of saisons, Belgian ales, and malty amber ales.

-• Taproom Experience: Beer is the primary focus inside of this no frills garage.
-Look for art created by local artists to line the walls, with board games available to play as you sip while seated at the bar or one of the many tables inside.
-For food, Cartesian partners with local restaurants and food trucks for pop-up events, but visitors can also consider grabbing a cheesesteak from around the corner or order take-out or delivery from one of the many eateries in the neighborhood.
+Taproom Experience: Beer is the primary focus inside of this no frills garage.
+Admire local art or play board games as you sip at the bar or one of their many tables.
+For food, Cartesian partners with local restaurants and food trucks for pop-up events.
+Visitors can also consider ordering take-out or delivery from one of the many eateries in the neighborhood.

 Victory Brewing Company